Responsible investing isn't just a trend — it's about risk management

 Many of our sub-advisor partners have ESG considerations built right into their investment process.
 However, as awareness for social investing grows, the field of available research around ESG-related risks is also expanding.
 We recently subscribed to MSCI ESG Research for additional third party data to review our portfolios.
-This allows us to efficiently monitor our funds and portfolios for ESG-related risks.

 It's also prudent to mention that ESG considerations must be taken within the context of a company's entire outlook and position.
 Just because a company has an excellent track record in this area doesn't mean it is a good investment.
 There are many businesses that rank highly with regards to ESG considerations that we would consider to be too risky for investment.